 The leads have been described as opera’s hottest couple—onstage, that is, which may last longer than the real thing.
 Their onstage chemistry became apparent when they appeared together at the Met in Massenet’s “Manon” in 2015.

-This production, directed by Bartlett Sher (who is currently represented on Broadway by the delightful revival of “My Fair Lady”) updates the setting from the Renaissance to 18th-century Verona.
-Nevertheless, the plot stays fairly close to Shakespeare’s play, and many of the Bard’s lines appear in the text.
+This production, directed by Bartlett Sher, updates the setting from the Renaissance to 18th-century Verona, but the plot stays fairly close to Shakespeare’s play, and many of the Bard’s lines appear in the text.